vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 7. On the "Deployment" tab, select "Periodically" as the trigger.
 This will scan the device for compliance every 4 hours (default value).
 8. Select "Save" followed by "Close" to complete the setup of this Sensor.

-Next, we will configure the Sensor to collect the non-compliant rule count.
+Next, we will configure a Sensor to collect the non-compliant rule count.
 We will follow the same steps as before, but with the following modifications:
 - Name: cis_noncompliant_count
 - Language: Zsh
 - Response Data Type: Integer